Qardruss/Drop-Engine/README.md

 Mod Page: https://gamebanana.com/gamefiles/16761

-## What is Kade Engine?
+## What is Drop Engine?

-Kade Engine is an engine rework of the OG games engine.
+Drop Engine is an engine rework of the OG games engine.
 Simply put, we give you some great new features while also giving you the latest GitHub features.

 ## Features

-The features that Kade Engine implements are:
+The features that Drop Engine implements are:
 - New Input System

 *Hate the old engine because your inputs are delayed?
 Are inputs being dropped?
 Well with this input system, inputs rarely get dropped!
 If you wanna see an example of what it feels like, play any 4k rhythm game like Quaver or Etterna!*